 If you take Wegovy, the most common side effects include nausea, diarrhea, vomiting, constipation, stomach pain, and headache.
 Gastrointestinal side effects are most common, usually mild to moderate, and often go away or get less noticeable within a few weeks of first starting Wegovy or increasing your dose.

-Visit the Wegovy side effects page or talk to your healthcare provider to learn more, find all common side effects, serious side effects, adverse reactions, its boxed warning, and precautions.
+Visit the Wegovy side effects page or talk to your healthcare provider or pharmacist to learn more about all common side effects, serious side effects, adverse reactions, its boxed warning, and precautions.

 Wegovy has a somewhat hefty price tag.
 The average retail price, which is the price the pharmacy charges you without insurance, is $1,430 for a one-month supply of any dose, according to drugs.com.